 - Wall Squat with a Ball – with your back against a wall place a medium sized exercise ball or even a football behind your back.
 Keeping the back straight, slowly squat to a 45-degree angle, hold this for 10 seconds and then slowly slide back up the wall.
 Repeat 15 times.

-Q. How long does patellar tendinopathy take to heal?
+Q. How long does patellar tendonitis take to heal?

 A. Depending on the severity of the injury, it can take between 3 – 9 months for recovery.

-Q. What happens if patellar tendinopathy is left untreated?
+Q. What happens if patellar tendonitis is left untreated?